 The interaction in the classroom among students and faculty is a vital part of the learning experience.
 Students are required to attend classroom and laboratory sessions regularly and promptly.
 At the first class meeting of the term, the professor must indicate what relationship attendance has to the final grade.
 The responsibility for any work missed due to absence rests entirely with the student.

-Students who must be absent for extended periods (i.e., three or more consecutive classes for traditional day students or two classes for SPCS students) must notify the appropriate dean who will inform the faculty as a service to students.
+Extended Absence - Students who must be absent for extended periods (i.e., three or more consecutive classes for traditional day students or two classes for SPS students) must notify the appropriate dean who will inform the faculty as a service to students.
 Traditional day students must notify the appropriate dean.
-Students attending evening classes in Jersey City must notify the office of the Dean of the School of Professional and Continuing Studies (SPCS).
-Englewood Cliffs Campus students must notify the Director’s office.
+Students attending evening classes in Jersey City must notify the office of the Director of the School of Professional Studies (SPS).
+Bergen County Campus students must notify the Director’s office.
 Upon their return, written documentation from the appropriate source (e.g., hospital, doctor, government agency, etc.), along with the student’s cover letter, must be delivered to the appropriate dean.
 Students must consult their professors about their status upon their return and should not presume their eligibility to continue courses.

 Examinations are a partial but significant measure of a student’s academic progress.

-Final term examinations are scheduled by the Registrar for every traditional day course.
+- Final Term Examinations - Final term examinations are scheduled by the Registrar for every traditional day course.
 Any substitute procedure for a final examination must be authorized by an instructor’s department chairperson and the appropriate dean.
-Final exams for SPCS courses may be given during the final week of classes and may or may not be given during the final meeting.
-Projects, papers or presentations may be assigned for SPCS courses in lieu of final examinations, as set forth in the course syllabus.
+Final exams for SPS courses may be given during the final week of classes and may or may not be given during the final meeting.
+Projects, papers or presentations may be assigned for SPS courses in lieu of final examinations, as set forth in the course syllabus.

 Grading System and Procedures